About Betsy Todd, MPH, RN

 As a staff nurse on this unit, Boyd had encountered many patients who were trying to cope with chronic pain.
 While the hospital had long educated nurses on the use of integrative modalities such as guided imagery, acupressure, and aromatherapy, it was difficult for them to employ these techniques on a regular basis during busy and unpredictable shifts.

 So, while continuing her work on the spinal cord unit, Boyd returned to school to focus on hospital-based therapeutic massage for medically complex patients.
-Training alongside a diverse group of practitioners, she developed and refined the idea of a full-time integrative therapy […]
+Training alongside a diverse group of practitioners, she developed and refined the idea of a full-time integrative therapy nurse as […]

 2018-11-28T11:01:10-05:00November 28th, 2018|Nursing|1 Comment